Prisoners Abroad was formed as the National Council for the Welfare of Prisoners Abroad in 1978 and registered as a charity on 24th April 1980.

 Prisoners Abroad received a commendation from the Metropolitan Police for “diligence and commitment to the resettlement and successful integration of offenders, and enhancing public safety throughout London and beyond”.
 This is recognition of the often unsung work we do with those coming out of prison, to help keep Londoners safe.

-Prisoners Abroad continues to provide support to some of the most vulnerable and forgotten people.
+Prisoners Abroad celebrates 35 years of providing support to some of the most vulnerable and forgotten people.